History of Rakhine

 Rakhine State occupies the northern coastline of Myanmar up to the border with Bangladesh and corresponds to the historical Kingdom of Arakan.
-The history of Rakhine is divided into 7 parts - the independent kingdoms of Dhanyawadi, Waithali, Lemro, Mrauk U, Burmese occupation from 1785 to 1826, British rule from 1826 to 1948 and as a part of independent Burma from 1948.
+The history of Rakhine is divided into 7 parts – the independent kingdoms of Dhanyawadi, Waithali, Lemro, Mrauk U, Burmese occupation from 1785 to 1826, British rule from 1826 to 1948 and as a part of independent Burma from 1948.
+From the first millennium AD, Arakan was a frontier region between India and Southeast Asia that could be accessed both by land and sea.

-The Arakanese kingdom was conquered on December 31, 1784, by the Burmese Konbaung dynasty.
+The Arakanese kingdom of Mrauk-U was conquered on December 31, 1784, by the Burmese Konbaung dynasty.
 In 1826, Arakan was ceded to the British as war reparation after the First Anglo-Burmese War.
-It became part of the Province of Burma of British India in 1886, after the annexation of Burma by the British.
+It became part of the province of Burma of British India in 1886, after the annexation of Burma by the British.
 Arakan became part of the Crown Colony of British Burma which was split off from British India in 1937.
 Northern Rakhine state became a contested battleground throughout the Japanese occupation of Burma.
 After 1948, Rakhine became part of the newly independent state of Burma.
-However, the independence of Arakan was just in paper after a few years because Myanmenization or nationalism of Myanmar broke up civil war across nationwide.
 In 1973, Arakan became a state of the Socialist Republic of the Union of Burma, designated as the homeland of the Rakhine people.

 Sporadic communal strife has plagued Arakan since colonial times, between the majority Arakanese who are Buddhist, and Muslim communities, many but not all of whom came into Arakan with British rule.
-The latest conflagration was in June and October 2012.
+Widespread rioting occurred in June and October 2012.

+The history of ancient Arakanese Kingdoms can be traced through the Arakanese chronicles preserved.